Eduard von Toll: Expeditions and surveys

-Toll's last venture: the Russian Polar Expedition, 1900-1903
+Toll's last venture: the Russian Polar Expedition, 1900–1903

-In 1900–1902, Eduard Toll headed an expedition of the Petersburg Academy of Sciences to the New Siberian Islands, the Russian Polar Expedition, on the ship Zarya (Заря).
+In 1900–1902, Toll headed an expedition of the Petersburg Academy of Sciences to the New Siberian Islands, the Russian Polar Expedition, on the ship Zarya (Заря).
 The expedition primarily aimed to find the legendary Sannikov Land.
-During this voyage and especially during the winterings near the northwestern part of the Taymyr Peninsula and the western part of the Kotelny Island, Eduard Toll conducted extensive hydrographical, geographical, and geological research.
+During this voyage and especially during the winters near the northwestern part of the Taymyr Peninsula and the western part of the Kotelny Island, Toll conducted extensive hydrographical, geographical, and geological research.

 Due to severe ice conditions the expedition had to spend two winters in the region of the bleak New Siberian Archipelago.
-In the end, Eduard von Toll traveled to Bennett Island by sledge and kayak along with three expedition members.
+In the end, Toll travelled to Bennett Island by sledge and kayak along with three expedition members.

 The ship Zarya attempted to reach Bennett Island to evacuate Toll's party but was unable to do so because of severe ice conditions.
 Apparently, Toll made a decision to go south to the continent; no further traces of the four men have ever been found.

-Two search parties set out in the spring of 1903.
-One of them, under engineer Mikhail Brusnev, searched the shores of the New Siberian Islands; the other, under naval commander Aleksandr Kolchak traveled by whaleboat to Bennett Island.
-They did not find the lost explorers but they found the diaries and the collections of the Zarya expedition, which shed light on the tragic fate of Baron Eduard von Toll and of his companions.
+Two search parties set out in early 1903.
+One of them, under engineer Mikhail Brusnev, searched the shores of the New Siberian Islands; the other, under naval commander Aleksandr Kolchak, travelled by whaleboat to Bennett Island.
+They did not find the lost explorers but they found the diaries and the collections of the Zarya expedition, which shed light on the tragic fate of Toll and his companions.

 Legacy

 The name of Eduard von Toll remained on the geographical maps Fridtjof Nansen published.
-He named the Toll Bay on the north-west coast of the Taymyr Peninsula in honour of Eduard von Toll.
+In 1893, he named the Toll Bay on the north-west coast of the Taymyr Peninsula in honour of Eduard von Toll.
 There is also the Tollievaya River, a cape on the Tsirkul Island in the Minina Skerries, mountains in Novaya Zemlya, the northernmost cape at Stolbovoy Island, the strait and a plateau at Kotelny Island and the central ice cap at Bennett Island.

 In certain fields, like paleontology, zoology and botany many specimens of fauna and flora are named after Baron Eduard von Toll, like for example the foraminiferan named Dendrophyra tolli (Awerinzew, 1911).

 Baron Toll was an expert in Siberian palaeontology.
 The following statement of Russian Academician V. A. Obruchev is well-known: "In all our guides on physical geography you can encounter the name of Eduard v.
 Toll as the founder of the doctrine of fossilized ice formation' – the doctrine which became a classic one".

 The Arctic icebreaking LNG tanker MV Eduard Toll is named after him.